realA10001986/Dash-Gauges/README.md

 - MP_SHUFFLE_ON: Enables shuffle mode in [Music Player](#the-music-player)
 - MP_SHUFFLE_OFF: Disables shuffle mode in [Music Player](#the-music-player)
 - MP_FOLDER_x: x being 0-9, set folder number for [Music Player](#the-music-player)
-- PLAYKEY_x: Play keyX.mp3 (from SD card).
-X can range from 1 to 9.
+- PLAYKEY_x: Play keyX.mp3 (from SD card), X being in the range from 1 to 9.
 - STOPKEY: Stop playback of keyX file.
 Does nothing if no keyX file is currently played back.
 - INJECT_x: See immediately below.